odahu/odahu-docs/source/ref_trainings.rst

 Prerequisites:
     * The training data set is located in the `wine-training-data` bucket by `wine/11-11-2011/` directory.
-    * The ML script expects that the data will be located in `data/` directory relative to the root git directory.
+    * The ML script expects that the data will be located in the training (docker) container by `data/` directory relative to the root git directory.

 First of all, we should create an :ref:`Odahu-flow GCS connection<ref_connections:Google Cloud Storage>`.